galaxyproject/bioblend/docs/examples/objects/README.txt

 -----------

-The small.py file contains a "toy" example that should run much faster than the above ones.
+The small.py file contains a "toy" example that should run much faster (once the cluster's resource manager allows it to run) than the above ones.
 In this case, the script waits for the job to complete and downloads its results to a local file.